-CWPPs also improve a community's ability to compete for grants to fund hazard mitigation projects prevention and preparedness education of residents in the community.
+CWPPs also improve a community's ability to compete for grants to fund hazard mitigation projects and FireWise education of residents in the community.

 The wildland urban interface (WUI) is another term found throughout this document.
-It can be simply described as the geographical area where structures and other human development meet or intermingle with wildland or vegetative fuels.
+It can be simply described as the geographical area where structures and other human development meet or intermingle with wildland vegetative fuels.
 For the purposes of community wildfire protection planning a more specific definition is used.
-The Healthy Forest Restoration Act defines wildland-urban interface as:
+The wildland-urban interface is:

-- a.) an area extending $\frac{1}{2}$ mile from the boundary of an at risk community. - b.) an area within 1.5 miles of the boundary of an at risk community, including any land that; - 1. has a sustained steep slope that creates the potential for wildfire behavior endangering the at risk community, - 2. has a geographic feature that aids in creating an effective fire break, such as a road or ridge top, - c.) an area that is adjacent to an evacuation route for an at risk community that requires hazardous fuels reduction to provide safer evacuation from the at risk community.
+- a.) an area extending 1⁄2 mile from the boundary of an at risk community, and/or - b.) an area within 1.5 miles of the boundary of an at risk community, including any land that; - 1.
+Has a sustained steep slope that creates the potential for wildfire behavior endangering the at risk community, and/or - 2.
+Has a geographic feature that aids in creating an effective fire break, such as a road or ridge top, and/or - c.) an area that is adjacent to an evacuation route for an at risk community that requires hazardous fuels reduction to provide safer evacuation from the at risk community.

-COMMUNITY IDENTIFICATION AND DESCRIPTION
+I. COMMUNITY IDENTIFICATION AND DESCRIPTION